JimDesu/basis-lang/spec.md

 The implicit-upcast relation (§5.5) is structurally stable across this extension: every Inches subsumes to Length to Int32 to the buffer-backed root.
 The extension does not widen any other type's upcast set; the asymmetry is one-directional.

-The asymmetry with failure-message hierarchies (§4.9, H.8): domain hierarchies are *open* for downstream child extension, but failure-message hierarchies are *closed* (no downstream message can become a child of an imported message, except under the Liskov-style opening discipline per §9.17 if and when adopted).

 ### H.8 Failure-Message Hierarchy Extension

-A downstream module *cannot* add new children to an imported failure-message hierarchy (§4.9).
-The set of messages at-or-below a given message is fixed at the original declaration sites.
+A downstream module *may* add new children to an imported failure-message hierarchy (§4.9), declaring children of a foreign root or of any imported descendant.
+The hierarchy participates in the same cross-module coherence machinery as class instances (§9.15, §9.17).

-The rationale: silent extension of a hierarchy would silently widen any `| SomeRoot t -> ...` handler in code that uses the parent.
-The closed rule prevents this surprise.

-Under the Liskov-style opening discipline of §9.17, a payload-covariance constraint admits *covariant* child relationships: a child message's payload class must be a subclass of (or equal to) the parent's.
-This is a relaxation of the closed rule, but the relaxation is constrained — the child's payload class commits to providing all parent-class operations, so a parent-class handler still works correctly under the child's value.

-For v1, the closed rule is the baseline; the covariance opening is the path of relaxation as outlined in §9.17.
+Payload-class covariance (§4.8, §9.17) keeps the extension safe: a `| SomeRoot t -> ...` handler binds the payload at `SomeRoot`'s payload class and operates on it through that class's operations only.
+Descendant payload classes are covariant subclasses by construction, so they support those operations; adding new descendants cannot widen what a parent-class handler can observe.

 ### H.9 Cross-Module Visibility Summary